yuewangg/sonar_sdk/imaging_sonar/README.md

-# zeabus_imaging_sonar
+# imaging_sonar
 # Description
-We use 64-bit Linux BlueView SDK libraries to implement Blueview Imaging Sonar M900-130 with ROS system for AUV name "ZEABUS" from Kasetsart University.
-You must have BlueView SDK before using zeabus_imaging_sonar package.
+We use 64-bit Linux BlueView SDK libraries to implement Blueview Imaging Sonar M900-130 with ROS system for AUV name from Kasetsart University.
+You must have BlueView SDK before using imaging_sonar package.

 Inside BlueView SDK folder, it has 6 folders
 - colormaps